Electronic Registration Information Center: Governance

-Each jurisdiction has a member's seat on the ERIC Board of Directors.
-The Board has created an executive committee and advisory committees to assist with issues related to data security and research.
-Key responsibilities of the Board of Directors include approving the annual budget, setting annual membership dues, and a periodic review of ERIC's Information Security Plan and policies.
+Each state has a seat on ERIC's board of directors.
+The board has created an executive committee and advisory committees to assist with issues related to data security and research.
+Key responsibilities of the board of directors include approving the annual budget, setting annual membership dues, and a periodic review of ERIC's Information Security Plan and policies.
 ERIC is governed by bylaws and a membership agreement that each state must sign before joining.